Dexlysic/Dexlysic/README.md

 - 👋 Hi!
 I’m @Dexlysic
 - 👀 I’m interested in gaining employment in the programming sector.
-- 🌱 I’m currently learning JavaScript, Node.js and Python.
+- 🌱 I’m currently learning JavaScript, Node.js, Express.js, Python & MongoDB
 - 💞️ I’m looking to collaborate on any projects to help further my knowledge.
 - 📫 How to reach me ...
 Discord: Dexlysic#0420 // Email: DexlysicHD@gmail.com